thewolf-oz/ha-rapt-package/README.md

     rapt_api_tempcontroller_id1: <enter Temperature Controller ID here>
 2. Copy the package_rapt-sample.yaml file found in https://github.com/thewolf-oz/ha-rapt-package to your config folder/directory in Home Assistant.
 A different folder/directory can be used however the following instructions assume it is directly in the config folder/directory
 3. Rename the file to package_rapt.yaml or to a file name of your liking/standard.
 The following instructions assume you rename the file to package_rapt.yaml
+4. Using the instructions on this FB Post under "API Secrets", generate your own secret.
+    Note: you can name the secret anything you want, so I'd suggest referencing Home Assistant if you're using it here
+5. Replace "<EnterYourEmailHere>" on line 35 with the email address you used to register to the RAPT Portal (not the name of your secret from 4 above)
+6. Replace "<EnterYourAPISecretHere>" on line 35 with the secret you generated in the RAPT Portal (from 4 above.
+The secret, not the name)
-4. Comment out the relevant sections for products you don't have
+7. Comment out the relevant sections for products you don't have
-5. Duplicate the relevant sections for products you have more than one of, incrementing the number as appropriate
+8. Duplicate the relevant sections for products you have more than one of, incrementing the number as appropriate
-6. Add the configuration file under the homeassistant\packages section, adding the the tree structure as appropriate
+9. Add the configuration file under the homeassistant\packages section, adding the the tree structure as appropriate
     homeassistant:
       packages:
         rapt: !include package_rapt.yaml
-7. Restart Home Assistant.
+10. Restart Home Assistant.

 # Additional Configuration Outside of Package
 I use an Ikea Zigbee Remote to set the Input_Number and Input_DateTime in the package.
 Once Home Assistant has an update from RAPT, pressing the button will save the current Specific Gravity and Date/Time to calculate the ABV and for use elsewhere